GDPR Online Training Course

 GDPR online training

-Our GDPR aware online training course is designed to make your learning experience as easy as possible.
+Our GDPR aware online training course is tailored for roles in the work place to make your learning experience as easy as possible.
+The following are the tailored departments specific to your role :

 The course provides you and your staff with key facts about the upcoming General Data Protection Regulation.